rexrainbow/phaser3-rex-notes/docs/docs/csvscenario.md

 })
 ```

-Properties

-- label: Go to the label and execute. '' label is starting from 1st instruction
+- `label` : Go to the label and execute. '' label is starting from 1st instruction
-- offset: Offset time
+- `offset` : Offset time

 ### Events